-The Journal of Bone Reports & Recommendations is an open access, interdisciplinary journal for the rapid publication of original articles and reviews that focus on basic research in all areas of bone such as mineral metabolism, interactions of bone with other organ systems, including cartilage, endocrine, muscle, fat, neural, vascular, gastrointestinal, hematopoietic, and immune systems, bone remodeling, musculoskeletal disorders and other relevant fields.
+The Journal of Bone Research and Reports is an open access, interdisciplinary journal for the rapid publication of original articles and reviews that focus on basic research in all areas of bone such as mineral metabolism, interactions of bone with other organ systems, including cartilage, endocrine, muscle, fat, neural, vascular, gastrointestinal, hematopoietic, and immune systems, bone remodeling, musculoskeletal disorders and other relevant fields.

 Open access is a pioneering publishing model wherein all articles published in this journal will be available online, to anyone, anywhere in the world, completely free of charge.
 Articles once submitted to the journal are peer-reviewed carefully.
 Once accepted, articles are then proof-read for publication and published online where they are freely accessible without any subscription.
 The aim of this Journal is to publish high quality articles on related aspects of public health, health policy and clinical analysis which can improve health care and outcomes for persons suffering from bone diseases, moreover mitigate the conditions related to bone disorders globally.

 Submit manuscript as an e-mail attachment to the Editorial Office at [email protected]

 Bone can be classified based on both anatomy and structure.
 The example of anatomic bone are long bones and flat bones.
 Based on structure bone can be again sub-classified into macroscopic level e.g. cortical and cancellous and microscopic level e.g. lamellar and woven bone.

 Journal of Bone Marrow & Research, Bone Journal, Bone Research Journal, Journal of Bone Oncology, Journal of Bone & Mineral Metaboloism, Journal of Advanced Bone Research, Journal of Bone and Mineral Research.